 - A table of information

-But, put simply, if your content doesn’t clearly and concisely answer the question, you will not be awarded with a featured snippet.
+If your content doesn’t clearly and concisely answer the question, you will not be awarded with a featured snippet.

 Think carefully about your content structure when trying to optimise your posts for featured snippets.
 For instance, you may want to add a “FAQ” section to your site, to maximise the use of question keywords, or even include a how-to section on your website.